Skip To Main Content Skip To Footer

 Impact Scholarships

 Impact scholarships are annual scholarships that support Etown students who have financial need.
 They enable the College to recruit and retain the best and brightest while providing greater access to a transformational Etown educational experience.
 Donors can create an impact scholarship with a commitment of at least $2,500 per year for a four-year pledge.
-Donors also have the option to name the scholarship - either for themselves or in honor/memory of someone - and designate the award to an academic school (e.g., School of Business, School of Sciences).
+Donors also have the options to name the scholarship - either for themselves or in honor/memory of someone - and designate the award to an academic school (e.g., School of Business, School of Public Service).

-For more information on Impact Scholarships, please contact Ben Osterhout, Director of Annual Giving.
+For more information on impact scholarships, please contact Ben Osterhout, Director of Annual Giving.

 Give to an Impact Scholarship